The Sign of the Ram: Production

-The film based on a 1945 novel by Margaret Ferguson, which The New York Times said it was "a book to chill the cockles of your heart."
+The film is based on a 1945 novel by Margaret Ferguson, which The New York Times said it was "a book to chill the cockles of your heart."
 Since the story concerned a poet in a wheelchair, it was thought to be an ideal comeback vehicle for Susan Peters, who had been injured in a hunting accident near San Diego on 1 January 1945 that permanently paralysed her.
 Peters was under contract to MGM at the time.
 Her last completed film was Keep Your Powder Dry.
 She had an incomplete film The Outward Room which MGM wanted to reshoot to incorporate Peters' accident but she persuaded Louis B. Mayer otherwise.

 Actor Charles Bickford read the novel and told Peters about it.
 "Leah is a completely domineering woman", said Peters.
 "But I know what makes her that way.
 It is a fear of being alone."

 Peters took the project to her agent, Frank Orsatti, who got director Irving Cummings, who wanted to move into producing, involved in the project.
 Cummings and his son Irving Cummings Jr., and the Orsatti Agency set up an independent company, Signet to make the film.
 Signet signed a deal with Columbia, which provided cast and crew, production facilities and distribution.
 Peters received 33% of the profits.
-"It seemed to much more sensible than for me to make a picture on a straight salary, what with income taxes and all", said Peters.
+"It seemed to be much more sensible than for me to make a picture on a straight salary, what with income taxes and all", said Peters.

 With Cummings as producer, the project was announced in April 1947 and John Sturges was announced as director in June.
 Peggy Ann Garner was borrowed from 20th Century Fox.
 Filming started 8 July 1947.
 "I know they will come in to see how I look in a wheelchair", said Peters during the shoot.
 "If I can send them out thinking I'm an actress I'll be satisfied.
 This is my great opportunity."

 Seymour Friedman shot background footage in Cornwall, England.

 Reception

 Film critic Bosley Crowther, in The New York Times, was harsh.
 According to Crowther: "Plainly the story is claptrap.
 And the direction of John Sturges is such that the illogic and the pomposity are only magnified.
 By showing Miss Peters, in her wheelchair, as though she were an alabaster doll, with just about as much personality, he has completely denatured her role.
 And by directing Phyllis Thaxter, Peggy Ann Garner, Allene Roberts and Alexander Knox to hit such a slowness of tempo and such a sombreness of tone that the whole thing drifts into monotony, he has only emphasized the static qualities.
 If it weren't for the noisy interjection of thunder-drums and pounding surf from time to time, this would be an effective soporofic.
 And it might have been kinder to let it be."

-Film critic Hal Erickson wrote for AllMovie: "Far more tasteful than it sounds, Sign of the Ram was a worthwhile valedictory vehicle for Susan Peters, who died a few years after the film's release."

 The film was not a box office success.